| "For the Son of Man did not come

 the Call to Faith textbook series from Harcourt Religion

+Publishers.
 Parents are always welcome in the classroom and parents are

 always needed to help in the classroom.
 Please contact the